AndrewJBateman/node-firestore-restapi/README.md

 ## :cool: Features

 * This was all run in Google Cloud using an SSH terminal, following Google tutorial instructions and it worked first time
-* Pug makes it easier both to write reusable HTML and to render data from the books API.
+* Pug makes it easier both to write reusable HTML and to render data from the books API

 ## :clipboard: Status & To-Do List